ViorelMocanu/astro-simpleanalytics-plugin/README.md

 ## 📝 License

-This package is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This package is available as open source under the terms of the [ISC License](https://opensource.org/license/isc-license-txt/).

 ## 🏺 Changelog